morganthomas/winning-arguments/winning-arguments.md

 We've done our analysis of "winning," but the rest of these words remain to be analyzed: "true," "reason," "believe," and "statement."
 Next we shall analyze the word "statement."

+What is a statement?
+A statement is a kind of sentence.
+Here are some dictionary definitions of "statement" that I looked up on Google:

+* a definite or clear expression of something in speech or writing.
+* an official account of facts, views, or plans, especially one for release to the media.
+* a formal account of events given by a witness, defendant, or other party to the police or in a court of law.

+Logicians frequently provide formal definitions of the word "statement."
+In this text, we shall use the following formal semi-definition of the word "statement." **A statement is a sentence which can be asserted or denied.**

 ## Reasons

 ## Truth